ai-update/chatgpt-prompts/README.md

     {"Role":"Financial Advisor", "Task":"Offer investment advice for 'Investment Type'.", "Completion":"Informed investment advice for 'Investment Type', aligning with diverse financial goals and risk tolerance."}

+### 👔 Event Planner

+    {"Role":"Event Planner", "Task":"Organize a 'Event Type' event for [occasion] with a budget of [budget].", "Completion":"A comprehensive event plan for a 'Event Type' event for [occasion], including venue, vendors, schedule, and budget breakdown."}

+### 👔 Sales Representative

+    {"Role":"Sales Representative", "Task":"Create a sales pitch presentation for [product/service] to present to potential clients.", "Completion":"A persuasive sales pitch presentation for [product/service] with key selling points and visuals for potential client meetings."}

 ### Marketing

 ### 🌐 **Online Marketeer**